onehouseinc/LakeView/README.md

 With the Pull Model, you will grant LakeView access to your Hudi metadata files with an IAM role template.
 LakeView will continuously pull the latest metadata.
 1. **Create Role:** Create an IAM Role (AWS) or Service Account (GCP) for LakeView.
    * **AWS:** In the AWS console, create a new IAM Role.
-Under the "Trust relationships", add the following JSON:
+Under the "Trust relationships", add the following JSON.
+We recommend setting the maximum session duration (12 hours) for this role:
       ```json
       {
         "Version": "2012-10-17",